varunajaygupta/AndroidKotlinCodingConvention/README.md

 # Android Coding Conventions
-The document enlist code snippets certain mistakes and their fixes
+The document enlist code snippets focusing on common mistakes and their suggested solution.

 ### 1. WHEN